Your money — our investment

 - Fabian Thommen, Deputy Managing Director

 For each individual general meeting, the Stewardship Committee actively reviews Inrate's voting rights recommendations and determines the final vote.
-In 2024, 8 virtual meetings (previous year: 9) were held for this purpose.
-At 42 general meetings (previous year: 45) and a voting rate of 100%, the vote was as follows:
+In 2025, at 88 general meetings and a voting rate of 100%, we voted as follows:

-In the interests of transparency, we publish detailed financial reports with the disclosure of voting behavior for each individual general meeting.
+Every year, we publish a detailed financial report with the disclosure of voting behavior for each individual general meeting.

-On behalf of RSG, Inrate Dialogues with listed companies in Switzerland on environmental, social and governance issues.
-The long-standing exchange is based on analytical facts and mutual trust.
+On behalf of RSG, Inrate systematic dialogues with listed Swiss companies on environmental, social and governance (ESG) topics.

-RSG membership enables TRANSPARENTA to participate cost-effectively in this professional engagement process and, in addition to having a say, receives transparent insight into the processes and results.
-The Stewardship Committee brings the Foundation's point of view to each individual annual meeting with Inrate and at the RSG meeting and makes suggestions for the further development of the commitment.
+RSG membership enables TRANSPARENTA to participate cost-effectively in a professional engagement process and, in addition to having a say, receives transparent insight into the processes and results.
+The Stewardship Committee brings the Foundation's point of view to each individual annual meeting with Inrate and at the RSG meeting and makes suggestions for the further development of the commitment and voting rights guidelines.

-- In 2024, Inrate carried out a total of 95 engagements (previous year: 105) from a universe of 164 companies, of which 12 were full engagements (previous year: 14) with personal meetings.
+- In 2025, Inrate carried out a total of 100 engagements (previous year: 95) from a universe of 164 companies, 15 of which were full engagements (previous year: 12) with personal meetings on all key topics.

-- The main topics defined by RSG were as follows:
+- The core topics defined by RSG are as follows:

 - Environmental: Indirect CO2 emissions Scope 3, sustainable products and services, biodiversity

-- Social: Human rights due diligence in the supply chain, psychosocial risks in the workplace
+- Social: Human rights due diligence, psychosocial risks in the workplace

-The details with specific examples can be found in Inrate's 2024 Engagement Report.
+The details with specific examples can be found in Inrate's Engagement Report 2025.

 Exclusion criteria